jkeohan/bonus_lectures/algos/algo_problems/intro-to-pseudocode.md

 ## The Main Keywords Of Pseudocode

-The core of pseudocode is the ability to represent 6 programming constructs (always written in uppercase): SEQUENCE, CASE, WHILE, REPEAT-UNTIL, FOR, and IF-THEN-ELSE.
+The core of pseudocode is the ability to represent programming constructs.
 These constructs — also called keywords —are used to describe the control flow of the algorithm.

 - SEQUENCE represents linear tasks sequentially performed one after the other.
 - WHILE a loop with a condition at its beginning.